openspending/openspending/doc/api.rst

 * *csv_file* - A **url** to the csv file to me imported for the dataset
 * *metadata* - A **url** to the json file with dataset metadata (name, currency, etc.) and the model.
 Views can also be defined in this file.
 Take a look at a sample json file - https://dl.dropbox.com/u/3250791/sample-openspending-model.json to see how it should be structured (the value for *mapping* is the model - how the csv file should be cast into dataset dimensions, and the value for *dataset* is the metadata itself).
 To gain a better understanding of how to do the mapping, take a look at the corresponding csv file - http://mk.ucant.org/info/data/sample-openspending-dataset.csv.
+* *private* - A **boolean** ("true"/"false") indicating whether the loaded dataset should be private or not (made public).
+By default new datasets loaded via the API are made public.
+If an existing dataset is updated via the loading API the *private* parameter does nothing and the private setting is retained.

-Along with these two an api key must be provided in the header of the request.
+Along with these parameters an api key must be provided in the header of the request.
 For more details see [API Conventions](/help/api/conventions/).